eclipse/paho.mqtt.rust/README.md

 The "ssl" feature can be omitted if it is not desired.

-The location of the C library is specified via environment variables:
+The location of the C library is specified through an environment variable:

+    PAHO_MQTT_C_DIR= ...path to install directory...

+It's assumed that the headers are in an _include/_ directory below the one specified, and the library is in _lib/_ under it.
+This would be the case with a normal install.

+Alternately, this can be expressed with individual environment variables for each of the header and library directories:

     PAHO_MQTT_C_INCLUDE_DIR= ...path to headers...
     PAHO_MQTT_C_LIB_DIR= ...path to library...

-Alternately, this can be expressed with the single environment variable:

-    PAHO_MQTT_C_DIR= ...path to install directory...

-In this case, it's assumed that the headers are in an _include/_ directory below the one specified, and the library is in _lib/_ under it.
+In this case,
 #### Linking to an installed Paho C library

-If the correct version of the Paho C library (v1.2.x) is expected to be installed on the target system, the simplest solution is to use the pre-generated bindings and specify a link to the shared paho C library.
+If the correct version of the Paho C library is expected to be installed on the target system, the simplest solution is to use the pre-generated bindings and specify a link to the shared paho C library.

     $ cargo build --no-default-features --features "ssl"